WilliamCappelletti/ML_CS433_project2/README.md

 ### Run_general.py

 This script runs everything we used in the project, which is the reproduction part (`run_reproduction.py`), and the amelioration of the machine learning model (`regression.py`).
-To see more details about these different scripts, see below
+To see more details about these different scripts, see below.

 ### run_reproduction.py